Published 15 Aug 2023

 Go through the inspection form by individually inspecting all the specific items listed and make additional notes or recommendations if necessary.

 Supporting your inspections with photo evidence helps accomplish one of the primary goals of insurance inspections which is to provide a more detailed view and show the current physical condition of the insured property.
 This helps ensure that the inspection is done real-time and has high-level accuracy.

 If applicable, apply an associated score to each response on the form, checklist, or template.
 This can help in precisely measuring if an inspection is a pass or fail, this would also depend on the type of inspection as well as the response set used.

 Further empower your business by utilizing a global technology product that helps businesses manage risks and gain safety insights through industry-leading tools.
 Mitti is a business insurance company that pairs insurance and inspections to mitigate possible setbacks, incidents, or mishaps in operations.
 It can help maximize your business’ potential through risk and safety ratings and insights, remote insurance surveys, and digital inspections that raise the quality standards of your business.

 Mobile App to Use in Insurance Inspection

 Insurance inspections should be detailed, comprehensive, and tailored according to the type of property being assessed.
-It should also offer a high level of visibility for an accurate inspection result, and ideally consists of a list of specific areas to check during inspection.
+It should also offer a high level of visibility for an accurate inspection result and ideally consists of a list of specific areas to check during the inspection.
 SafetyCulture (formerly iAuditor) is a powerful inspection tool that insurance companies can use in evaluating insurance applications and verifying facts of insurance claims.
-Apply all these by using the following iAuditor features:
+Apply all these by using the following SafetyCulture features: